 - You can camp for a maximum of two nights at each of the two campsites.
-Fisherman’s Bay (13 kilometres down) and Coronet Creek (21.3 kilometres down) are the two campsites.
+Fisherman’s Bay (13 kilometres down from the launch) and Coronet Creek (21.3 kilometres down from the launch) are the two campsites.
 Wardens come around and check that you have a valid permit.

 - It costs $11.70 to make a reservation and $9.80 per person per night to camp.

 - Bear lockers are provided as are tent pads.

 - There is an open air – but private – toilet.

 - Pack for every possible type of weather – from sun to snow.

 - You can have a fire in the fire ring.
 As the summer progresses firewood will be increasingly difficult to find.
 Consider loading up your kayak or canoe on the way down to the campsite.

 - There is an excellent 16 kilometre day hike from the Coronet Creek campsite.
 Read about it here.